anphonic/ej2-aspnetmvc-docs/src/schedule/schedule/getting-started.md

 {% endaspTab %}

-> You can refer to our [ASP.NET MVC Scheduler](https://www.syncfusion.com/aspnet-mvc-ui-controls/scheduler) feature tour page for its groundbreaking feature representations.
-You can also explore our [ASP.NET MVC Scheduler](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) example to knows how to present and manipulate data.
+> You can also explore our [ASP.NET MVC Scheduler example](https://ej2.syncfusion.com/aspnetmvc/Schedule/Overview#/material) that shows how to use the toolbar buttons to play with Scheduler functionalities.